How to Locate and Delete Accounts Linked to Your Email Address

 Read contacts • 1 month ago

-Because this list comes straight from your email provider, it's usually accurate.
-If you're not using something anymore, remove access.
+Because this list comes straight from your email provider, it is usually accurate.
+If you are not using something anymore, remove its access.

 3. Look Through Saved Browser Passwords

 Browsers like Chrome store passwords to make logins easier.
-They also keep a quiet history of where you've signed up.
+They also keep a quiet history of where you have signed up.

 Reviewing saved passwords shows: